pocl/pocl/doc/sphinx/source/accel.rst

 First, set CMAKE variable VIVADO_PATH to point to the directory with the 'vivado' executable.
 (E.g. at Xilinx/Vivado/2021.2/bin/)

-1. If you have TCEMC toolset installed, you can set ENABLE_TCE to 1 to enable RTL and firmware generation of various TTA cores with different memory configurations.
+1. If you have the OpenASIP/TCEMC toolset installed, you can set ENABLE_TCE to 1 to enable RTL and firmware generation of various OpenASIP TTA cores with different memory configurations.
 Then, you can simulate them with ttasim instruction set simulator by running ``../tools/scripts/run_accel_tests`` from the build directory.